patleman/patleman.github.io/_portfolio/portfolio-2.md

 ---
 title: "Modified Rodriguez Parameters based Non Linear Disturbance Observer Control of Quadrotor"
-excerpt: "For aggressive acrobatic maneuvers of quad rotors, it is essential to have quick and precise control.
+excerpt: "For aggressive maneuvers of quad rotors, it is essential to have quick and precise control.
 This project presents a systematic approach to achieve the same using the cascade control approach. <br/> <img src='/images/Quadrotor_MRP.gif'>"